-Among the basic career services available to all jobseekers regardless of eligibility is readily available information relating to community resources and the availability of support services and assistance for a variety of needs such as child care, child support, dependent care, housing, Medicaid, CHIP, SNAP, TANF and transportation.
+Among the basic career services available to all jobseekers regardless of eligibility is readily available information relating to community resources and the availability of support services and assistance for a variety of needs such as child care, child support, dependent care, housing, Medicaid, CHIP, SNAP, TANF, transportation, and addiction rehabilitation.
 Having relationships with agencies who can provide supports such as these enables jobseekers to move forward with their workforce goals.